-Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted nitrogen oxides (NO_x), carbon monoxide (CO), and volatile organic compound (VOC) testing of three, stationary, spark-ignition (SI), internal combustion engines (ICE), identified as EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 installed and operating at the St. Clair Compressor Station in Ira, Michigan on January 9 through 17, 2018.
+Consumers Energy Regulatory Compliance Testing Section (RCTS) conducted nitrogen oxides ( $NO_x$ ), carbon monoxide (CO), and volatile organic compound (VOC) testing of a stationary, spark-ignition (SI), internal combustion engine (ICE), identified as EUENGINE3-1, installed and operated at the St. Clair Compressor Station in Ira, Michigan on February 27, 2018.

 A test protocol submitted to the MDEQ on August 31, 2017 was subsequently approved by Mr. Tom Gasloli, MDEQ Environmental Quality Analyst, in a letter dated September 13, 2017.
-Note that provisions existed in the protocol to conduct initial performance testing on EUEMERGEN3-1 and the four Plant 3 engines comprising the flexible group (FG) FGENGINES-P3; however EUENGINE3-1 was not tested due to mechanical issues; thus that performance test will be re-scheduled to within 30 calendar days following the first operation of the engine for routine production purposes during the 2018 calendar year.
-Furthermore, EUEMERGEN3-1 underwent testing October 3, 2017; the results of which are presented in a separate report dated November 27, 2017.
+Note that provisions existed in the protocol for conducting initial performance testing on EUEMERGEN3-1, EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4.
+These engines were tested during previous test programs and the results presented in separate reports.
+Testing of EUENGINE3-1 was delayed due to mechanical issues until February 27, 2018, within 30 calendar days following the first operation of the engine for routine production purposes during the 2018 calendar year.